The Most Important Things to Know About Prime Rib Roast

-Prime rib, also known as a standing rib roast, is the undisputed crème de la crème when it comes to a large cut of beef.
+Prime rib, also known as a standing rib roast, is the undisputed king when it comes to a large cut of beef.
 I remember going to the steakhouse with my family on prime rib night for special occasions and celebrations, savoring every bite of a slice of rosy, juicy meat with some tasty jus.

-Prime rib isn't something you can only eat at restaurants, and it's actually the perfect cut for a holiday dinner or large dinner party.
+Prime rib isn’t something you can only eat at restaurants, though.
+It’s actually the perfect cut for a holiday dinner or large dinner party.
 Where does it come from, what makes it so special, and why is it so darn expensive?

 If such a large roast is too much for you to handle or eat, just ask the butcher to cut it down for you by asking for a certain number of ribs instead of a whole roast.
 Ribs 6 to 9 (also known as the chuck end, second cut, or blade end) are closer to the shoulder and contain more big chunks of fat, whereas ribs 10 to 12 (also known as the loin end, small end, or first cut), are leaner but more tender.

 Prime rib can be sold bone-in or boneless, and you can always ask the butcher to cut the meat off the bones and tie it back on, which helps in the carving process once the roast is cooked.
 You’ll need about one pound of bone-in meat per person.

 Don’t confuse prime rib with the USDA prime grading — prime rib doesn’t have anything to do the quality of meat but just the cut itself, whereas prime grading refers to the actual quality of the meat.

 Plan on one pound of bone-in prime rib per person, or one rib for every two diners.
 This means a four-bone roast will generously serve eight.

 Prime rib has a large “eye” of meat in the center, which is juicy, tender, and marbled with fat.
 This eye has a fat-marbled muscle around it, and the whole thing is surrounded by a thick cap of fat.